reg31/melosignal/README.md

 This is a c++20 replacement for Qt signal and slots.

-There already many similar libraries on Github, and I used some of them, however they did not completely fit my use case:
+There are already many similar libraries on Github, and I used some of them, however they did not completely fit my use case:

  - A minimalist code
  - Handle direct and queued connections automatically